 I.D.
-Annual Design Review, Award for Design Distinction, 1999
+Annual Design Review, Award for Design Distinction, environment category, 1993

-“Kidpower: New York Hall of Science Playground,” Educational Facilities: 2002
+“Kidpower: New York Hall of Science Playground,” Educational Facilites, January 2002

 NYC Department of Design & Construction – construction administration; Jane Clark Chermayeff & Associates – content planner; Chermayeff & Gelsmar – exhibit designer; Richter Spielgeräte GmbH – water exhibit designer & fabricator; Weidlinger Associates – structural; Lilker Associates – mechanical; Lee Weintraub – landscape architect; Kugler Associates (now Kugler Ning) – lighting design; Dr. Frances Wallach – safety consultant